 Blind cricket, as the name suggests, can be played by anyone with a vision impairment or who is considered to be legally blind.

 You can read or listen to our Turn-by-turn Directions to our home ground.
 Come along and find out about Blind Cricket.
 The season runs from October until the end of March.

 We are always looking for volunteers.

 Blind Cricket is National

-The 31st National Blind Cricket Championships are to be held at South Brisbane District Cricket Club from the 29th of December 2011 to the 6th of January 2012.
+The 33rd National Blind Cricket Championships are to be held in Melbourne, Victoria from approximately 29th of December 2014 to the 6th of January 2015.

 Blind Cricket is International